 This exhibition highlights the importance of Talbot’s discoveries as well as the contemporary relevance of his work.
 Even his initial approach, Shadowgraph, was used during the first decades of the twentieth century by Christian Schad, who renamed it "schadographs" Man Ray, who would call it "rayograms" and Laszlo Moholy-Nagy, who would refer to it as "frames".

 Exhibitions of photographers Robert Frank in the Sabatini Building and Andreas Gusky at the Palais de Velázquez accompany the Talbot exhibition as the contribution of the Museo Reina Sofía to the photography festival: Photoespaña.

-National Museum of Photography, Film and Television, Bradford, United Kingdom
+National Media Museum, Bradford, United Kingdom

 Reina Sofia Museum's Publications